 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about perseverance.
+He recently wrote this article about perseverance.

 An Indomitable Spirit

 It was meant to be just another tennis match on Court 18.
 It was the opening round of the 2010 Wimbledon Tennis Championships.
 Court 18 is not where the big blockbuster matches are played.

 John Isner wasn’t exactly a nobody, he was ranked 19th in the world.
 His opponent, Nicholas Mahut was ranked 148th and earned his place through pre-tournament qualifying.
 No one predicted this match would go down as one of the great games of all time.

 As expected Isner won the first set 6-4.
 Mahut took Isner by surprise taking the second set 6-3.
 The third set was locked at 6 games all with Mahut winning the third set in a tiebreaker.

 Isner had his back to the wall, Mahut needed just one more set to clinch an unexpected victory.
 Isner fought hard in the fourth set winning it in a tie-breaker.
 The game was now locked at two sets all.

 Only Five Sets In Tennis